All About Radiation: Radiation Exposure & Radiation Sickness

 Ultimately, the negative health effects of radiation exposure become visible only after a certain dose is absorbed.

-Also, they would need to be recognized by those various specialists, which could likewise cause hereditary problems, however, whose impact may not be perceived until the harm has been finished (thalidomide, once endorsed for pregnant ladies as a sedative, is one model).
+Also, they would need to be recognized by those various specialists, which could likewise cause hereditary problems, however, whose impact may not be perceived until the harm has been finished (thalidomide, once endorsed for pregnant ladies as a sedative, is one example).

 The Immediate Health Effects of Radioactive Exposure